The $k_{R}$-property of free Abelian topological groups and products of sequential fans: Open questions

 \begin{question} Are $(S_{2})^{\omega}$ and $(S_{\omega})^{\omega}$ $k_{R}$-spaces? \end{question}

 {\bf Acknowledgements}.
-The authors wish to thank the reviewers for careful reading preliminary version of this paper and providing many valuable suggestions.
-In particular, the reviewer point-out an incorrect proof in Lemma~\ref{M1} in the preliminary version of our paper.
+The authors are thankful to the anonymous referees, as well as to professor Jiling Cao, for valuable remarks and corrections and all other sort of help related to the content of this article.
+In particular, the anonymous referees point-out an incorrect proof in Lemma~\ref{M1} in the preliminary version of our paper.